gitblanc/c1b3r-n0t3s/notes/Crack Password Hashes (Sites) 🤡.md

 - Use the tool [lyricpass](https://github.com/initstring/lyricpass) to download the lyrics of all the songs made by a group or musician.
 	- Example: `lyricpass.py -a "Adele"`

+- For stego challenges, if you do not find anything with common methods (like cracking with john or hashcat) try this web: [md5hashing.net](https://md5hashing.net/hash)

 ## Rooms